Home / SIEW 2025 / SIEW Summit

 The Singapore International Energy Week (SIEW) 2025, held in conjunction with Singapore’s 60th year of independence, will convene global energy leaders to discuss the theme – “Envisioning Energy Tomorrow, Building Systems Today”.
 Key discussions include strengthening regional interconnectivity, fostering collaboration in energy research, development and deployment, the role of natural gas as a transition fuel, infrastructure and financing issues and building a people-centered and resilient energy system.

-• Dr Tan See Leng, Minister in Charge of Energy, Science and Technology, Singapore
+• H.E.
+Dr Tan See Leng, Minister for Manpower and Minister in Charge of Energy, Science & Technology, Ministry of Trade and Industry, Singapore

 This strategic dialogue examines approaches to build secure, resilient, and people-centered energy systems through enhanced regional integration and cross-border power trade.
 The discussion addresses system resilience against supply chain challenges and climate adaptation, while exploring innovative financing mechanisms and public-private partnerships.
 The dialogue will also focus on strengthening pathways for regional energy cooperation.